Niyousha-Gh/nodemcu-online-programming/README.md

 In Order to upload your first code, It's better to put all the files like arduino-cli, espota.py, nodemcu exe file and online-connection.txt in one directory for example 'C:/Users/NodeMcu'.
 If your are not using this directory path, customize the directories in nodemcu.py file and turn it to an exe file again(you can use [PyInstaller](https://pyinstaller.readthedocs.io/en/stable/installation.html) package to do so).
 You should change the servers directory too.

-Run Blocklys index.html on a localhost port (you can use python -m http.server 8000 command) Then activate the server.py file which will run on the port 5000 by default (follow [flask tutorial](https://flask.palletsprojects.com/en/1.1.x/cli/ for more information))  .
+Run Blocklys index.html on a localhost port (you can use python -m http.server 8000 command) Then activate the server.py file which will run on the port 5000 by default follow [flask tutorial](https://flask.palletsprojects.com/en/1.1.x/cli/ for more information).
 Now Connect to 'ESP8266 Access Point' access point, the password is 'thereisnospoon'.

 If everything goes well hit the 'Upload to NodeMcu' button and it's done, the code is uploaded.